Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Situations that merit fast thinking or a lot of attention

 Depression involves feelings of sadness, grief, and worthlessness.
+More than 40% of people with a TBI can experience depression.
 These emotions might make you:

 • Feel tired or frustrated more than usual.